Use GPUs for compute-intensive workloads on Azure Kubernetes Service (AKS)

 Create a file named nvidia-device-plugin-ds.yaml and paste the following YAML manifest.
 This manifest is provided as part of the NVIDIA device plugin for Kubernetes project.

-apiVersion: extensions/v1beta1 kind: DaemonSet metadata: name: nvidia-device-plugin-daemonset namespace: kube-system spec: updateStrategy: type: RollingUpdate template: metadata: # Mark this pod as a critical add-on; when enabled, the critical add-on scheduler # reserves resources for critical add-on pods so that they can be rescheduled after # a failure.
+apiVersion: extensions/v1beta1 kind: DaemonSet metadata: name: nvidia-device-plugin-daemonset namespace: gpu-resources spec: updateStrategy: type: RollingUpdate template: metadata: # Mark this pod as a critical add-on; when enabled, the critical add-on scheduler # reserves resources for critical add-on pods so that they can be rescheduled after # a failure.
 This annotation works in tandem with the toleration below. annotations: scheduler.alpha.kubernetes.io/critical-pod: "" labels: name: nvidia-device-plugin-ds spec: tolerations: # Allow this pod to be rescheduled while the node is in "critical add-ons only" mode. # This, along with the annotation above marks this pod as a critical add-on. - key: CriticalAddonsOnly operator: Exists - key: nvidia.com/gpu operator: Exists effect: NoSchedule containers: - image: nvidia/k8s-device-plugin:1.11 name: nvidia-device-plugin-ctr securityContext: allowPrivilegeEscalation: false capabilities: drop: ["ALL"] volumeMounts: - name: device-plugin mountPath: /var/lib/kubelet/device-plugins volumes: - name: device-plugin hostPath: path: /var/lib/kubelet/device-plugins

 Now use the kubectl apply command to create the DaemonSet and confirm the nVidia device plugin is created successfully, as shown in the following example output: